-A candidal skin infection is usually not serious and is usually easily treated with an antifungal cream.
+A yeast infection is usually not serious and is usually easily treated with an antifungal cream.

 Usually not.
-Most infections occur in people who are otherwise healthy (although they are more common if you are overweight).
+Most yeast infections occur in people who are otherwise healthy (although they are more common in women, or if you are overweight).
 Treatment usually works extremely well.
-In some people, the candidal skin infection may be the first indication of another condition such as diabetes (diabetes mellitus).
+In some people, the yeast infection may be the first indication of another condition such as diabetes (diabetes mellitus).

-Why does candida sometimes multiply and cause infection on the skin?
+Why does candida sometimes multiply and cause a yeast infection on the skin?

-The chance of a candidal skin infection developing is more likely in the following situations:
+The chance of the candida yeast overgrowing and a yeast infection developing on the skin is more likely in the following situations:

 - Areas of skin that are moist or sweaty are ideal for candida to thrive.
-Therefore, the common sites affected are in the folds of skin in your groin, armpits and under large breasts.
+Therefore, the common sites affected by yeast infections are in the folds of skin in your groin, armpits and under large breasts.
 (Another name for inflammation within a fold of skin or under a breast is 'intertrigo'.
 Candidal infection is a common cause of intertrigo.)
-Nappy rash is sometimes due to candida.
+Nappy rash is sometimes due to yeast infections .
 Obese people may develop candidal infection between folds of skin.
 It can also affect skin between your fingers and toes and at the corners of your mouth.

 - If you have diabetes (diabetes mellitus).

 - If you take a long course of antibiotics or steroid medication.